Miscellanea¶

 The zeus app is used for integration between oioioi and zeus, a system for grading distributed programing problems.

-Zeus instances are configured in settings.ZEUS_INSTANCES
+Zeus instances are configured in settings.ZEUS_INSTANCES, which is a dict

-- unique identifier of a zeus instance - to (zeus_url,
+mapping zeus_id - unique identifier of a zeus instance - to (zeus_url,

-- base URL for zeus api (ZBU) and credentials.
+zeus_login, zeus_secret) - base URL for zeus api (ZBU) and credentials.

-It is also possible to use a mock instance (ZeusTestServer
+It is also possible to use a mock instance (ZeusTestServer)

 which allows manual testing for development purposes.